StarRocks/starrocks/docs/en/reference/System_variable.md

 ### version (global)

 The MySQL server version returned to the client.
+The value is the same as FE parameter `mysql_server_version`.

 ### version_comment (global)